Serial killer Peter Tobin unwilling to give up secrets before death, police say

 He was serving a whole life sentence prior to his death.

-Serial killer Peter Tobin refused to give police details about the further murders they think he committed as they questioned him before his death.
+Serial killer Peter Tobin refused to admit to any more murders as detectives questioned him on his deathbed.

-Tobin, 76, died on Saturday in the Royal Infirmary of Edinburgh after becoming unwell at HMP Edinburgh where he was serving life sentences for three murders.
+Tobin, 76, died on Saturday in the Royal Infirmary of Edinburgh after becoming unwell at HMP Edinburgh where he was serving life sentences for three murders, police said.

-But police have long suspected Tobin had more victims and hoped he would give up his secrets before he died in prison.
+But detectives have long suspected Tobin had more victims and hoped he would give up his secrets before he died.

 He was serving a life sentence for raping and murdering Polish student Angelika Kluk, 23, and hiding her body under the floor of a Glasgow church in 2006.